 - The student (or, if the student is a minor, the student’s parent or guardian) submits the exemption form below, indicating that the student’s religious beliefs prohibit Immunization;

 - The student (or, if the student is a minor, the student’s parent or guardian) submits the exemption form below, filled out by a licensed physician who has examined and/or treated the student, stating that the student has a medical condition that prevents the student from being Immunized to the extent required

 - The student is enrolled in a strictly 100% online/distance education program and they will not be attending any class sessions on campus.
 The only current fully 100% online/distance education program we offer is RN-to-BSN

-- If you fit into the above circumstances, please complete and return the Immunization Exemption Form and SUBMIT to Med+Proctor.
+- If you fit into the above circumstances, please complete the Immunization Exemption Form and SUBMIT to Med+Proctor.

 Additional immunization information: